1Conan/tsschecker/README.md

 # tsschecker
-_tsschecker is a powerful tool to check tss signing status of various devices and iOS versions._
+_tsschecker is a powerful tool to check TSS signing status of various devices and iOS versions._

 Latest compiled version can be found here:
 (MacOS + Linux + ~~Windows~~)